CS-433/ml-project-2-stroke-lesions-squad/README.md

 - Loss.py :  loss function used in the training, the default set for the combined loss is 0.25 dice score + 0.75 BCE

-- Dataset.py : Dataloader class (Explain how to organize the files)
+- Dataset.py : Dataloader class : made for Nifti data (3D data), we have 3 grayscale scans (FLAIR, DWI, ADC) per slice (thus the data treatment is similar to a 3D RGB image) for the 3 channel ibput of the model.
+The Nifti data files should be organized as the following : \
+      patient0_dwi_scan.nii \
+      patient0_adc_scan.nii  \
+      patient0_flair_scan.nii  \
+      patient1_dwi_scan.nii  \
+      patient1_adc_scan.nii  \
+      patient1_flair_scan.nii  \
+      ... \

-- Main.py : training function, saving checkpoints, setting all the transformations for data augementation
+- Main.py : training function, saving checkpoints, setting all the transformations for data augmentation

 - Run.py : running the training and saving the metrics